-Barbara Gandini, the General Manager of Kombat Group Thailand, tells the story of Kombat and its founder and late champion, Christian Daghio.
+Barbara Gandini, the General Manager of Kombat Group Thailand, tells the story of Kombat and its founder and late champion, Cristian Daghio.

 Nearly a decade ago, Barbara was looking for a boxing holiday destination when she came across Kombat Group, then located in central Pattaya.
-“I decided to come to Kombat because Christian was also from Italy.
-I didn’t even think I’d meet him though.
-Christian was a big name in Italy and worldwide.
+“I decided to come to Kombat because Cristian was also from Italy.
+I didn’t even think I’d meet him, though.
+Cristian was a big name in Italy and worldwide.
 7x World Champion.
 The first Italian to fight and win at Lumpinee — the Mecca of Muay Thai.
 I was really expecting this big ego.”

 “We had a very special connection — we seemed to share the same vibration.”

-On a run one day, Christian was complaining to Barbara that it was difficult to find good help.
+On a run one day, Cristian complained to Barbara that finding good help was difficult.
 He jokingly said he needed a woman to help because the guys he hired always found trouble in the city with some girl.
 Barbara replied if you’re looking to hire a woman, you’ve found one.
-Christian stopped running and said to Barbara, “When I say this, I’m serious” to which Barbara replied, “So am I.”
+Cristian stopped running and said to Barbara, “When I say this, I’m serious” to which Barbara replied, “So am I.”

 Barbara fulfilled her obligations in Italy and returned two months later in 2012 as they began construction on the new location.
-“Christian was on a ride on his motorbike one day when he came across this area near Huay Chak Nok.
-Christian was not a business man, but he had this incredible sense, this intuition.
+“Cristian was on a ride on his motorbike one day when he came across this area near Huay Chak Nok.
+Cristian was not a businessman, but he had this incredible sense, this intuition.
 There was nothing out here.
 It was the jungle and he said, ‘This is it.’
 We had to run electricity lines, pave the roads and everything out here.
 And now the area is blowing up.
 He always let his passion and intuition guide him, and so began the creation of Kombat Group Thailand.”

 He trained out of Petchrungruang Gym under Kru Nu.
-The conditions were harsh, and Christian lived no differently than the Thais.
-He learned their language, culture and fighting art through which he gained their respect.
-Christian showed heart in the ring: he fought hard always, moved forward with aggression and never backed down from a match.
+The conditions were harsh, and Cristian lived no differently than the Thais.
+He learned their language, culture and fighting art through which he gained their respect. hristian showed heart in the ring: he always fought hard, moved forward aggressively, and never backed down from a match.
 He even took responsibility for injuries and fought regardless.

 “He had an exceptionally high pain threshold, and his recovery times were amazing.
-Christian always loved Pit Bulls.
-When they’d escape and come back injured from a fight, they’d recover so fast.
-And Christian was no different.”
+Cristian always loved Pit Bulls.
+They’d recover so fast when they’d escape and come back injured from a fight.
+And Cristian was no different.”

 This would be the logo for the Kombat Gym that he founded in 2004.
 Having spent over a decade fighting in Thailand, he wanted to make this sport and its many weight loss benefits accessible to everyone.
 He recognized most wouldn’t want to live and train under the same conditions, but if he could find a middle ground between Thai and Western training…then people would come.